GSA/Section508.gov/_pages/test/2018-05-22-test-trusted-tester.md

 The&nbsp;[ICT Testing Baseline][1] describes how to evaluate conformance to the [Revised 508 Standards][2], which align with WCAG 2.0 Level A and AA Success Criteria.
 It is organized by categories to help you easily identify applicable requirements.
 Note that the Baseline is not a test process and does not include testing tools; rather, it should be used to **create** an accessibility test process.

-Email the Department of Homeland Security (DHS) Accessibility Helpdesk at <Accessibility@HQ.DHS.GOV> with questions.
+Email the ICT Baseline Working Group at <ictbaseline@gsa.gov> with questions.

 ## DHS Trusted Tester Process & Certification Program